 Early cave paintings, discovered recently in Bromley, depict a man called Brian sticking his head out of the cave entrance and looking heavenward, then retreating inside to report to his commune that “It looks like rain”.
-This is followed by a discussion on the matter, particularly “What a lot of weather” they were apparently having.
+This is followed by a discussion on the matter, particularly “What a lot of weather” they were having.
 This tedium lasted until the following morning when it was time for Brian’s ritual sky-gazing and the pursuant soporific deconstruction.
-It appears that this pattern continued for many days until the commune realised that none of them had been out to hunt, and suddenly starved to death.
+It appears that this pattern continued for many days until the commune realised that none of them had been out to hunt and suddenly starved to death.

-Victorian-era Derbyshire was graced by the legendary Mrs Climate (real name Geoffrey Whimsy) who astounded the small community of Speg with her predictions.
+Victorian-era Derbyshire was graced by the legendary Mrs Climate (real name Geoffrey Whimsy), who astounded the small community of Speg with her predictions.
 Every evening at eight o’clock, Mrs Climate would announce her forecast for the ’morrow in the town square.
 The insight was based upon her perpetual sufferance from the common cold; if snot ran from her left nostril, it would be fine; if it ran from her right, it would rain.
 Records of the time show that her accuracy reached as high as fifty-six percent, and she was highly publicised until her untimely death in a strawberry picking incident.

-Melvin named the ant Predicto, and kept records of its success.
+Melvin named the ant Predicto and kept records of its success.
 He also wittingly caused another tunnel to collapse within his glass-contained ant colony, trapping another specimen, so he could ascertain whether Predicto’s talents were unique.

 They were not.

-Excited by his discovery, Tuttle passed on his findings to the director of the Met Office, Olly Solly, who initially laughed the man out of the building.
+Excited by his discovery, Tuttle passed on his findings to the Met Office director, Olly Solly, who initially laughed the man out of the building.
 Luckily for Tuttle, though, it was budget time for the business, and Solly’s brow was furrowing over the increasing costs of his bank of mainframes.
 Realising that by retaining the powerful computers, he would instead be under financial pressure to cut back on his attendant array of seven blonde secretaries and start spending more time with his wife Molly Solly, a brickie.
 As such, the director swiftly called up Tuttle and entered into discussions with the man he’d hitherto called an “insect molesting timewaster”.

 Soon, Tuttle had relocated his ant farm to the Met Office HQ and began parallel forecasting alongside IBM’s finest.
 After a short period of adjustment for Predicto and colleague Foretello to get accustomed to the new microclimate, the ants began to match the computer for the accuracy of the following day’s forecasts.

 Things were going well until Predicto died unexpectedly.
-Tuttle, however, was quickly on the case, and after a short period of mourning he installed a replacement—also called Predicto—into a larger cavern, this time with its own food supply and some miniature dirty magazines.
+Tuttle, however, was quickly on the case, and after a short period of mourning, he installed a replacement—also called Predicto—into a larger cavern, this time with its own food supply and some miniature dirty magazines.

-The Met Office managed to keep the whole deal quiet until last week, when Ant Rights protestors broke into the office and absconded with the colony.
+The Met Office managed to keep the whole deal quiet until last week when Ant Rights protestors broke into the office and absconded with the colony.
 This spells trouble for Solly and Tuttle, who are known to be in discussions about whether to revive the project or return to the age of computing.
 They will surely be mindful of yesterday’s revelations linking Martin Whisper, Chairman of IBM, with the head of the Ant Rights Group, the shadowy Martina Whisper.